Quicklist: Types of Squash

-Kabocha squash is another winter squash that has a vining growth habit.
-The fruits are dark-green in color with light-green or yellow stripes running along the entire surface.
-They are hybrid squash varieties that have been developed particularly for their rich, nutty flavor.
+Kabocha squash is another winter squash with a vining growth habit.
+The fruit is dark-green in color with light-green or yellow stripes running along the entire surface.
+They are a hybrid squash variety that has been developed especially for their rich, nutty flavor.

-It’s rich, nutty flavor makes it an ideal squash for making soups and curries.
-They taste great in fried form as well.
+It’s rich, nutty flavor makes it an ideal squash for soups and curries.

 15. Spaghetti Squash

-The seeds of Spaghetti squash should be sowed after the last frost has passed.
-As the temperature becomes warmer, the conditions turn favorable for Spaghetti squash.
+The seeds of spaghetti squash should be sowed after the last frost has passed.
 The ideal time to plant this squash is when the temperature of the soil has risen to at least 65 degrees Fahrenheit.
 The soil should be well-drained, rich, and fertile having plenty of compost for best growth.
-They should be planted in a location that receives full sun exposure.

 16. Calabaza Squash